circleci/circleci-docs/jekyll/_cci2/optimizations.md

 ## Resource class
 {: #resource-class }

-**Note:** An eligible plan is required to use the [`resource_class`]({{site.baseurl}}/2.0/configuration-reference#resourceclass) feature on Cloud.
-If you are on a container-based plan you will need to [open a support ticket](https://support.circleci.com/hc/en-us/requests/new) to enable this feature on your account.
+**Note:** If you are on a container-based plan you will need to [open a support ticket](https://support.circleci.com/hc/en-us/requests/new) to enable this feature on your account.
 Resource class options for self hosted installations are set by system administrators.

 Using `resource_class`, it is possible to configure CPU and RAM resources for each job.
 For Cloud, see [this table](https://circleci.com/docs/2.0/configuration-reference/#resourceclass) for a list of available classes, and for self hosted installations contact your system administrator for a list.